-Ironically, leaving Europe has happened at a time when we most need the support and collective ideas and science of our closest neighbours.
+Ironically, our leaving Europe has become final at a time when we most need the support and collective ideas and science knowledge of our closest neighbours.

-Covid-19 has demonstrated that our government’s promise of ‘taking back control’ with protected borders provides no barrier to this insidious virus.
+Covid-19 is demonstrating that our government’s promise of ‘taking back control’ with protected borders provides no barrier to this insidious virus.
 The death toll across the world has been almost incomprehensible in an age where it cannot be directly attributable to a war.

 The reality, however, is that we are at war – a new kind of war.
 We are not fighting a physical form we can see and understand; we are battling with an invisible enemy that permeates the very air we breathe.

 There are many theories how this epidemic started but blame is meaningless when we should be concentrating all our efforts in getting through the next few months.
-Facts are scarce and advice from ‘experts’ is changing by the hour.
+Facts are scarce and advice from ‘experts’ changes by the hour.

-Our government seems to give selective, but often seemingly random ‘scientific’ advice, on a daily basis as it struggles to keep up with a rising death rate, while many of the general public are still failing to take the risks seriously or are simply ignoring them altogether.
+Our government seems to give selective, but often seemingly random ‘scientific’ advice, on a daily basis while it struggles to suppress a rising death rate.
+At the same time, many of us ‘citizens’ are still failing to take the risks seriously or are simply ignoring them altogether.

-Inevitably, we are seeing the best and the worst of human nature displaying itself to both the benefit and detriment of others.
+Inevitably, we are seeing the best and the worst of human nature.

-All of us are probably suffering from confusion and shock about the virus itself and how we can change our daily lives to make it through this terrible time.
-How will we cope with self isolation and the closure of shops and leisure facilities?
-What should we do if we are feeling ill, and if we are, how do we know if it is coronavirus or just a cold?
+Many of us are likely to be suffering from confusion and shock about the virus itself and how we can change our daily lives to make it through these strange times.
+How will we cope with self-isolation and the closure of shops and leisure facilities?
+What are we supposed to do if we are feeling ill and if we are, how do we know if it is coronavirus or just a mild dose of the flue?